Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Boise State and its opponents have gone over the current 44.5-point total in five of 11 games (45.5%) this season.
+- Boise State's games this season have gone over 44.5 points five of 11 times.

-- The combined points per game average of the two teams, 58.1, is 13.6 points greater than Friday's over/under.
+- Friday's over/under is 13.6 points lower than the two team's combined 58.1 points per game average.

-- This contest's total is 8.8 points above the 35.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 8.8 points more than the 35.7 these two squads combine to allow per game this season.

 - In 2021, games involving the Aztecs have averaged a total of 43.6 points, 0.9 fewer than this game's set over/under.